argythana/r4m_public_demo/docs/data_info.md

 TODO: Add:
 3) Granular data of Run4more users and activities.
-They "key" in this dataset if the activity_id.
+They "key" in this dataset if the activity `_id`.
+For an example of a subset of the data in the mongo collection of activities see:
+`r4mProd.activities.csv`
-This data si at the level of the second.
+Data at the level of a second, allow for:
-Allows for:
 * more detailed analysis of "popular" routes and hours of the day.
 * more detailed analysis of the user's behavior.